TheCodeRaccoons/FlowerShop_API/README.md

 Now the Actual How to Use this stuff
 ====================

-First of all lets check our schemas, for this API we have 2 schemas (ATM) which are the user schema and the store schema defined down here:
+First of all lets check our schemas, for this API we have 3 schemas (ATM) which are the user schema, the store schema and the ticket schema defined down here:

 # User Schema
 ```